D-Marc1/far-fetch/README.md

       router.push('/login');
     }

-    alert(userMessage); // Error message from either errorMsg or errorMsgNoun will be used },
+    alert(userMessage); // Error message from either errorMessage or errorMessageNoun will be used },
   headers: { 'Content-Type': 'application/json' },
 });